dmehrotra/idaho-medical-debt/readme.md

 Medical Recovery Fuckers
 =========

-Medical Recovery Services are a debt recovery company in Idaho that has been seeking to jail people for medical debt...sometimes the debt is less than 100 dollars.
+Medical Recovery Services are a debt recovery company in Idaho that has been seeking to jail people for medical debt.
+These are some scripts to collect and parse Idaho court records for Body of Attachments ( arrest warrants )

 requirements for collection: